Megha-Bose/WebAppMTD/README.md

     - BR corresponds to Best Response (exactly the same as that of the FPL-UE paper) and fplue corresponds to an attacker whose strategy is decided by the FPL-UE algorithm.
 The rest of the code in these three files is the same: they correspond to ten defender strategies.

     - Run `compare_[attacker strategy].py n1 n2` to generate switches, runtime and utility graphs inside `graphs` folder for datasets `n1` to `n2` for an attacker strategy.

-P.S.
-Only Attacker Best Response has been updated till now.
-After verification, the code can be pasted in other files as well.